intellygentle/bless-bot/README.md

 ## Description
 This script automates network or node operations for Blockless Bless Network Bot.

+## Update

+- if you already generated pubkey using sc before just retire it
+- must generate pubkey manually at extension bless network
+- hardwareId is can generate from sc, or just paste from extension bless network
+- input manually `id.txt` with your pubkey and hardwareid

 ## Features
 - **Automated node interaction**
 - **Multi NodeID**